Timothy-Lloyd/aci-tools/README.md

 ## Playbook descriptions
 This section describes the functions of the various playbooks:
-### aci-add-devices
+### aci-inventory
-Adds switches for discovery and configures the static management addresses for those switches.
+Adds switches for discovery and configures the static management addresses for those switches from CSV files.
-### aci-csv-tenant-bd-epg
+### aci-tenant-bd-epg
 Adds tenants, VRFs, bridge-domains and EPGs using various CSV files.

 ## Requirements: